Defenders are restricted to a designated area. One to two players are attackers.

 The velocity limits for OPEN GAMES (semi-auto fire only) full and semi-auto AEG’s, GBBR’s and pistols are as follows: BB Weight ?

-Max FPS .20g 400 FPS +5 EVENTS OR PRIVATE GAMES (Full auto games only) (VELOCITY LIMITS TO BE DETERMINED BY THE EVENT ORGANIZER) Players are limited to SEMI AUTO ONLY on walk on days.
+Joule rating is 1.27+5 EVENTS OR PRIVATE GAMES (Full auto games only) (VELOCITY LIMITS TO BE DETERMINED BY THE EVENT ORGANIZER) Players are limited to SEMI AUTO ONLY on walk on days.
 Private games or Special Events can choose to use full auto.
-MINIMUM 20 FT ENGAGEMENT DISTANCE.
+ZERO MINIMUM ENGAGEMENT DISTANCE.
 Players must keep gun in Semi then switch when permissible to use Full Auto.

 7. GRENADE RULES